 - Complete an application (if not currently enrolled).
 Designate Medical Assisting AAS Degree (A45400) as the program of interest.
-If you are a current student, see Admissions to complete a change of major form if you wish to apply to the program. - 2.
-Be a high school graduate or have earned a high school equivalency diploma (GED).
-Exception: current high school students - 3.
-Submit official copies of all transcripts (high school and college).
+If you are a current student, see Admissions to complete a change of major form if you wish to apply to the program. - Be a high school graduate or have earned a high school equivalency diploma (GED).
+Exception: current high school students - Submit official copies of all transcripts (high school and college).
 Transcripts must be sent directly from the institution.
-It is the responsibility of the applicant to ensure that all necessary records are sent to the College Admissions Office. - Have a cumulative grade point average of 2.0 or higher on a 4.0 scale on the most recent academic transcript with ten semester hours completed excluding developmental courses. - Meet the Southwestern Community College Placement Test requirement.
-This may be met by one of the following methods: - a.
-Take and pass the basic components of the Computerized Placement Test.
-These consist of algebra, arithmetic, reading comprehension, grammar and basic computer skills.
-The test is administered several times each week on the Jackson and Macon Campuses and is free of charge.
-To schedule a test session, contact Testing Services at 828.339.4332.
-If you do not pass the basic components of the placement test, you must enroll in and successfully complete the appropriate developmental coursework prior to the program deadline.
-If you are unsuccessful in achieving the appropriate cut-off scores in any component of the test, please see the academic retest policy. - b.
-Appropriate SAT or ACT scores and successful completion of high school or col-
+It is the responsibility of the applicant to ensure that all necessary records are sent to the College Admissions Office. - Have a cumulative grade point average of 2.0 or higher on a 4.0 scale on the most recent academic transcript with ten semester hours completed excluding developmental courses. - Meet the Southwestern Community College placement requirements.
+This may be met by one of the following: - a.
+High school GPA of 2.8 or higher within the past 10 years - b.
+High school GPA of 2.2-2.79 within the past 10 years: student will be eligible for admission after successful completion of ENG 111 and MAT 143 and their corresponding corequisites.
+This is a required corequisite for the program. - c.
+High school GPA of below 2.2 within the past 10 years: student will be eligible for admission after completion of required transition English and math courses. - d.
+High school graduation prior to the past 10 years: student will be eligible for admission after successful completion of the RISE placement test or the required transition English and math courses.

-^{} This certificate or pathway is offered to high school students through the Career & College Promise initiative.
-Please refer to page 20 for additional information.
+^{} This degree is offered to high school students through the Career & College Promise initiative.
+Please refer to page 21 for additional information.

-- lege computer literacy course within the past six years.
-See admissions section for additional details. - c.
-Provide an official high school transcript indicating graduation within the last five years with a minimum unweighted GPA of 2.6 and completion of a "fourth math" beyond Algebra II. - Successful completion of a college-level math, English and computer literacy course. - It is recommended that the applicant spend observation time in a medical assisting environment. - 7.
+- It is recommended that the applicant spend observation time in a medical assisting environment. - 7.
 Must take the TEAS Allied Health Exam.
 The TEAS Allied Health Exam must have been taken within the past three years and may only be taken once per academic year.
 Details for cost, testing dates and times can be secured from the Advisor.
 This is not a pass or fail test.
 It is used to measure your potential to be successful in the program.